grnet/snf-vmcatcher/README.md

         * -image-list-url
              The URL of the image list.
 You can use an http(s) or file URL.

     drain-queue      Remove all events from the queue and do nothing with them.
       Usage: drain-queue [options]
         Options:
         * -conf
              The configuration file the application uses

+    transform      Transform a VM image to raw format
+      Usage: transform [options]
+        Options:
+        * -url
+             The URL from where to fetch the VM.
 ```